 27. HIRE AN E-DESIGNER

-Did you know that a traditional interior decorating or design service charges between $150 to $250/hour (The Globe and Mail).
-This is a Toronto stat so expect it to be a couple thousand dollars if you live in a smaller city or town.
-In addition to that, the typically interior designer spends 33 to 50 hours on a room design (The Huffington Post).
+Did you know that an in-person interior decorating or design service charges on average between $150 to $250/hour (The Globe and Mail).
+In addition to that, the typical interior designer spends 33 to 50 hours on a room design (The Huffington Post).
 If you do the math, that means that an average room design costs between $4,950 and $12,500.
-The takeaway here is that it's costly to hire an interior design professional for their talent and expertise.
-E-Design services alleviate some of this cost by putting the onus of some of the tasks on the client.
-For example, with e-design, clients perform their own site measure, order their own furnishings and put their own interior designs together based on the instructions and imagery provided by the e-designer.
-Because the client takes on a portion of the interior decorator/designer’s responsibilities, the e-designer is able to provide their service at a reduced cost – saving the client money.
-As an example, Orangetree Interiors charges less than 1/2 of what a traditional interior decorating/design service would charge, therefore helping you to stay within your decorating budget.
-And, the best part is, you get to try before you buy.
-With e-design, you see how your room will look before you purchase any of the items, ensuring that you love the design before you spend any money.
+The takeaway here is that it's costly to hire an interior design professional for their talent and expertise. eDesign services alleviate some of this cost by putting the onus of some of the tasks on the client.
+For example, with eDesign, clients perform their own site measure, order their own furnishings and put their own interior designs together based on the instructions and imagery provided by the eDesigner.
+Because the client takes on a portion of the interior decorator/designer’s responsibilities, the eDesigner is able to provide their service at a reduced cost – saving the client money.
+Check out my eDesign services here.
+And perhaps the best part about eDesign is that get to you see how your room will look before you purchase any of the items, thus ensuring that you'll love the design before you spend any money.

 Photo Credit: Orangetree Interiors